somnambulist-tech/laravel-doctrine-tenancy/README.md

 #### Route Namespace

-When using the TenantRouteResolver, you can still specify the route namespace by adding a config option to the main config/app.php file.
-The option is: app.route.namespace:
+When using the TenantRouteResolver, you must specify the route namespace in the tenancy config file under the multi_site configuration block:

     <?php
     // config/app.php
     return [
         // other stuff...
+        'multi_site' => [
-        'route' => [
+            'router' => [
                 'namespace' => 'App\Http\Controller', // default
+            ],
         ],
         // more stuff...
     ];